GooseyHonker/RecursiveSimplicity/README.md

 Releases: https://github.com/GooseyHonker/NeuroSimplicity/releases

-Permissable Release of Any and All Liability Disclaimer =
+Release of Any and All Liability Disclaimer
+=

-This **Permissable Release of Any and All Liability Disclaimer** (“Disclaimer”) applies to the book **NeuroSimplicity** by Charlie Miller.
+This **Release of Any and All Liability Disclaimer** (“Disclaimer”) applies to the book **NeuroSimplicity** by Charlie Miller.
 Please read this Disclaimer carefully.
 By reading this book, you acknowledge and agree to the terms set forth below.

 ## 1. Purpose